 If you file or pay late, we will charge you interest and penalties on the amount you owe.
-If the U.S. Post Office postmarks your 2015 calendar year return by April 18, 2016, your return will not be late.
+If the U.S. Post Office postmarks your 2016 calendar year return by April 18, 2017, your return will not be late.
 You may also use certain private delivery services designated by the Internal Revenue Service (IRS) to meet the "timely mailing as timely filed" rule.
+For more information, see "Mailing Your Return" at the end of these instructions.